 Funding.
 This work was funded by Australian Research Council (ARC) Linkage Grants to Paul Oliver with Mike Lee and Paul Doughty, and to Craig Moritz with

 Scott Keogh; an ARC Discovery Grant to Paul Oliver, Mike Lee, Ben Philips, and Ali Chauvenet; an ARC Laureate Fellowship to Craig Moritz; and additional funding provided by the Australian National University.
 Collection of material from New Guinea in part by grants from National Geographic (NGS-53506R-18), National Science Foundation DEB-1146033 and DEB-1926783 to Chris Austin, and DEB grants 0103794 and 0743890 and an unnumbered grant from Conservation International, to Fred Kraus.
+Support for Nick Matzke's work and software was provided by HFSP grant RGP0060/2021, ARC DP240100462, New Zealand Royal Society RDF 21-UOA-040, Marsden Grant 18-UOA-034, and University of Auckland, DRDF #3727963 and FRDF #3732317.

 Data accessibility.
 All phylogenetic data and tree files will be made available in The Dryad depository upon publication of this manuscript.